 Check for Faults or Leaks

 If your water bill is suddenly much higher than usual, then this could be due to a problem with your meter, plumbing, or appliances.
 It is important to find this and fix it before you continue paying for wasted water.
 First of all, make sure that your stop tap is working.
 It is usually under the kitchen sink.
 Turn it off and check if your kitchen taps stop working, then turn it back on again and make sure that the same flow resumes.
 Next, you should check your water meter.
 This is usually outside but will sometimes be inside close to the stop tap.
+When looking for the source of a leak, don’t forget to check for a water leakage from refrigerator.

 You might have to carefully remove a lid and cover to see the meter face.
 Make sure that the serial number on the meter matches the one on your bill.
 There may be water in the meter chamber, which is normal if there has been heavy rain.
 If there hasn’t, then this could be a sign of a leak.
 You should take a reading from the meter using the numbers.
 The black and white numbers display how many cubic metres of water you have used.
 The red and white numbers show the amount of water you have used in litres.
 Take a reading before going to bed and then another one in the morning to monitor water usage overnight.
 This should be quite low, so if the difference is larger than 10 litres then there will be a problem somewhere.